-By integrating the CRE role into the broader RUHS-BH marketing framework, the department has achieved stronger collaboration, improved social media outreach, and enhanced community engagement.
-The addition of a second Marketing Media Communications Coordinator has further empowered these initiatives, resulting in:
+By integrating the CRE role into the broader RUHS-BH marketing framework, the department has achieved stronger collaboration, improved social media outreach, and enhanced

-- Greater Community Awareness: More people now have the information and resources they need to seek assistance. - Increased Digital Engagement: Social media platforms and YouTube content continue to expand the reach and impact of behavioral health messaging. - Ongoing Innovation & Support: Unified marketing strategies ensure sustainability and adaptability, allowing RUHS-BH to remain a leading provider and advocate for behavioral health services.
+- Greater Community Awareness: More people now have the information and resources they need to seek assistance. - Increased Digital Engagement: Social media platforms and YouTube content continue to expand the reach and impact of behavioral health messaging.

+• Ongoing Innovation & Support: Unified marketing strategies ensure sustainability and adaptability, allowing RUHS-BH to remain a leading provider and advocate for behavioral health services.